behnam-mk/NameChanger/README.md

 # NameChanger
-A powerfull tool for rename a groupe of files in your specific style and format
+A powerfull tool for rename a group of files in your specific style and format